Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 At 4,203 feet, Mount Vesuvius provides for dramatic views from almost anywhere on the coastal region of Campania.
 From Sorrento in particular, visitors are afforded spectacular views of the mountain.
 For most visitors Mount Vesuvius is the backdrop on a visit to Pompeii or Herculaneum, which were both buried by the 79AD eruption.

 If you wish, you can drive or take a bus up the slopes of Vesuvius where you can hike the perimeter of the crater.
 Keep in mind that the drop off point for taxis and buses is the National Park entrance and it is a significant walk from here to the summit.
-The fee to enter the National park is 6.50 euro and bus tickets from Pompeii will run you about 10 euro.
-If you drive, parking at the upper parking lots will run you at least 2.50 euro.
+A shuttle bus is available for a couple of euro.
+The fee to enter the National Park is 10 euro and bus tickets from Pompeii will run you about 6 euro round trip.
+If you drive, parking at the upper parking lots will cost 5 euro.
 Buses to Pompeii run from both Sorrento and Naples and visitors can also take the circumvesuviana train, which cost about 4 euro roundtrip from Sorrento and slightly more from Naples.

 For the really adventurous and active out there you can hike the 6k winding road to the summit.
 Just be sure you have adequate water and clothing with you as the weather at the summit can vary greatly from the valley below.